SEMICeu/documentation/toolchain.md

 More precisely it are references to a unique point in time, i.e. a commit.
 These references are called publication points.
 Editors primarely interact with thema repositories, only when a new publication of the data specification is required they update the publication repository with a new publication point.
-This setup creates flexibility and scaling potential, without loosing a central control.
+This setup creates flexibility and provides editorial scaling potential, without loosing a central control.

+***Roadmap note***:
+The OSLO toolchain has been developed throughout the past lustrum driven by the local needs and the experiences from the editors.
+It is under active maintenance by the Flemisch Government.
+Roughly yearly a new main release is done.
+At the moment (May 2022) the release 3.0 is the latest, and 4.0 is under development.
+The new development involves, among others, a rewrite of the key component EA-to-RDF, i.e. the UML information extraction tool, and activities to facilitate use beyond the original setting.
+Documentation is added and tools are more streamlined.

+For more information on the OSLO toolchain tools, the OSLO maintainers can be contacted.
+This can be via posting a github issue or via email on digitaal.vlaanderen@vlaanderen.be.

 The deployment of the above design is supported with two template repositories.